docarray/docarray/docs/user_guide/storing/index_hnswlib.md

     print(f'{scores=}')
     ```

-To succesfully peform a vector search, you need to specify a `search_field`.
+To peform a vector search, you need to specify a `search_field`.
 This is the field that serves as the
 basis of comparison between your query and the documents in the Document Index.

 In this particular example you only have one field (`embedding`) that is a vector, so you can trivially choose that one.